notes

 The user option codex-eat-scrollback-size controls how much scrollback eat keeps for Codex buffers.
 The default is nil, meaning unlimited scrollback.
 This avoids losing earlier Codex output in long sessions; set it to a number of characters if you want a bounded buffer.

-The user option codex-eat-preserve-scrollback controls whether Codex eat buffers strip CSI scrollback erase commands before Eat processes output.
+The user option codex-eat-preserve-scrollback controls whether Codex eat buffers strip CSI erase-display commands that can delete retained history before Eat processes output.
 The default is t.
-Codex runs with --no-alt-screen by default so the Emacs buffer can serve as session history, but TUI redraws can still emit scrollback erase sequences that make Eat delete retained buffer text.
+Codex runs with --no-alt-screen by default so the Emacs buffer can serve as session history, but TUI redraws can still emit erase-above, erase-all, or erase-scrollback sequences that make Eat delete retained buffer text.
 Ordinary erase-below redraw commands still pass through so prompt menus and status areas can clear stale text.

 The package also defines faces for the eat terminal that inherit from the corresponding eat faces: codex-eat-prompt-annotation-running-face, codex-eat-prompt-annotation-success-face, codex-eat-prompt-annotation-failure-face, codex-eat-term-bold-face, codex-eat-term-faint-face, codex-eat-term-italic-face, codex-eat-term-slow-blink-face, codex-eat-term-fast-blink-face, and font faces codex-eat-term-font-0-face through codex-eat-term-font-9-face.
 Customize these faces if you want the Codex terminal to look different from other eat buffers.